 Medical cannabis is currently illegal in Kansas.
 Hence, no individual can get a medical marijuana card in the state.

 Medical marijuana is currently illegal in the state.
 However, patients with debilitating medical conditions can use CBD products with no more than 5% THC.
-However, if SB 135 being discussed at the Kansas State Senate is passed into law, patients with the following conditions would be allowed to use medical cannabis:

 No, it is impossible to apply for a medical marijuana card online in Kansas.
 Currently, the state has no medical marijuana program and makes no provisions for medical marijuana card issuance.